How to Become an Elementary School Teacher

 Although prospective teachers can enroll in a teacher education program after they have completed a bachelor's degree, there are schools that train you to become a teacher as an undergraduate as well.
 In addition, most states offer alternative routes to becoming (such as internship programs).
 Some states may require teachers to earn a master's degree after getting their teaching certification.

 Blended Teacher Certification Programs

-Many colleges and universities offer "joint" or "blended" degree programs which allow aspiring teachers to earn their Bachelor's Degree and Teaching Certification simultaneously.
-However, prospective teachers can enroll in a teacher education program after they have completed a Bachelor's Degree as well.
+Many colleges and universities offer "joint" or "blended" degree programs that allow aspiring teachers to earn their bachelor's degree and teaching certification simultaneously.
+However, prospective teachers can enroll in a teacher education program after they have completed a bachelor's degree as well.
 Most states also offer alternative paths to becoming an elementary school teacher, such as internship programs.

 Find Information About Becoming a Teacher In Your State

 Each state has different requirements for becoming a certified teacher.
 To find out specific requirements, click on your state.

 The tables and charts below break down the education level obtained as averaged across the U.S.

 Data taken from BLS Educational attainment for workers 25 years and older by detailed occupation, 2010-11 (http://www.bls.gov/emp/ep_table_111.htm)

 Elementary school students comprise vastly different age groups.
 Students at this level range from the early age of 5 to the brink of adolescence at 11 or 12 years of age.
 Elementary school includes a broad range of grade levels, depending on the region.
 In some areas, it goes from kindergarten through fifth or sixth grade.
 In other areas, it includes kindergarten through eighth grade.